Inetum-Poland/bootstrap-buddy/README.md

 ## Credits

 Bootstrap Buddy was created by **Apple Business Unit** at **Inetum Polska Sp. z o.o.**
-It is however entirely based on Escrow Buddy created by the **Netflix Client Systems Engineering** team.
+It is however entirely based on [Escrow Buddy](https://github.com/macadmins/escrow-buddy) created by the **Netflix Client Systems Engineering** team.

+Local method of validating escrowed bootstrap token by verifying eligibility to perform _Erase All Content and Settings_ is based on the feature introduced in v.
+[3.0b11](https://github.com/Macjutsu/super/blob/main/CHANGELOG.md#30b11) of the [S.U.P.E.R.M.A.N.](https://github.com/Macjutsu/super/tree/main) script by Kevin M. White, to whom the credit is due.

 The [Crypt](https://github.com/grahamgilbert/crypt) project was a major inspiration in the creation of Escrow Buddy — huge thanks to Graham, Wes, and the Crypt team!
 Jeremy Baker and Tom Burgin’s 2015 PSU MacAdmins [session](https://www.youtube.com/watch?v=tcmql5byA_I) on authorization plugins was also a valuable resource.